kevinmannn/smartbanner/README.md

 ## What options are available with htis?

-This is the full list of options, and their defaults:
+This is the full list of options, along with their defaults:
 - **app_store_id**: Apple App store ID. **Default**: None.
 - **play_store_id**: Google Play store ID/package name. **Default**: None.
 - **app_name**: Name of the app'. **Default**: None.